 FRESH FROZEN PEAS

 Fresh peas also known as English Peas are in season in Georgia during the winter months.
 Peas cook quick and become tender easily which means they can get mushy if you are not careful.
-For that reason, we always use fresh frozen peas for this salad.
+For that reason, we always use fresh frozen peas for this Pea salad with pimentos.
 They maintain their integrity much better and don’t become mushy.

 VINTAGE PYREX SPRING BLOSSOM SERVING BOWL